 Introduction to BoxLayout in Java

-BoxLayout is a standard layout manager that comes along with Java platform.
-It helps in arranging the components in a horizontal or vertical manner inside the container.
-In this, the arrangement of components will be as such even though we resize the frame.i.e.vertical arrangement stay vertical even if the frame resizes occurs.
+BoxLayout is a standard layout manager that comes along with the Java platform.
+It helps in arranging the components horizontally or vertically inside the container.
+In this, the arrangement of components will be as such, even though we resize the frame.i.e.vertical arrangement stays vertical even if the frame resizes occurs.
 In other words, the components inside the container will not wrap.
-Unlike other layout managers, BoxLayout constructor passes the required containers to the layout manager constructor.
-Constructors, Methods, and Examples of BoxLayout Class will be discussed in the following sections.
+Unlike other layout managers, the BoxLayout constructor passes the required containers to the layout manager constructor.
+The following sections will discuss constructors, Methods, and Examples of BoxLayout Class.

 Constructors of BoxLayout in Java